Xelvanta/Anndromeda-RoyaleAPI/README.md

 ### Key Features:

-- **Item Fetching**: Retrieve a list of Royale High items and their respective community prices directly from Traderie, providing real-time data for developers, analysts, and users tracking item trends.
+- **Item Fetching**: Retrieve a list of Royale High items and their respective values directly from Traderie, providing real-time data for developers, analysts, and users tracking item trends.
 The API supports fetching the values of specific items using query parameters for more targeted searches.

 - **Program Integration**: Seamlessly integrate API responses into various programs like Excel, Google Sheets, and other data processing tools, enabling real-time data retrieval, analysis, and automation without manual entry.